 The Supervisory Board of Senvion S.A. oversees the company’s Management Board and provides advice on all management issues.
 Frequent and open exchange between both boards is the basis for trustful cooperation.

 The Supervisory Board consists of Steven Holliday (Chairman), Frank Mattern, Ben Langworthy, Amol Jain, Matthias Schubert, Alberto Terol and Carl Friedrich Arp Ole Freiherr von Beust.

-Besides the Supervisory Board, Senvion has an Audit Committee, a HR Committee and a Strategy and Investment Committee.
+Besides the Supervisory Board, Senvion has a Nomination Committee, a Remuneration Committee, an Audit Committee, and a Deal Review Committee.

-The Audit Committee especially deals with the Annual Report and the Internal Control System.
-Members are Alberto Terol, Frank Mattern, Amol Jain.
+The Audit Committee deals especially with the Annual Financial Report and the Internal Control System.
+Members are Alberto Terol, Amol Jain and Ben Langworthy.